 These pear pancakes are filled with cinnamon flavor and the perfect healthy fall breakfast.
 They’ve got chopped pears inside the pancakes and caramelized pears on top!

 The fall pancake spree continues!
-You can see the previous recipes here:
+You can see some previous pancake recipes here:

 This week we have pears!

-I actually had a thought to pair (hehe) the pears with rosemary and do something borderline savory, but the fact that it was snowing on my rosemary plant outside deterred me from that.
-So, cinnamony sweet it was.
+I actually had a thought to pair (hehe) the pears with rosemary and do something borderline savory (like this thyme pear apple butter or this pear bacon and brie grilled cheese) but the fact that it was snowing on my rosemary plant outside deterred me from that.

 - 1 tablespoon ground flaxseed